AdaSD: Adaptive Speculative Decoding for Efficient Language Model Inference: Adaptive Speculative Decoding

-To validate the effectiveness of these measures, we conduct an experiment analyzing entropy and JS distance for accepted and rejected tokens.
+To validate the effectiveness of these measures, we conduct an initial experiment analyzing entropy and JS distance for accepted and rejected tokens.
 We sample 20 examples from the widely used instruction-tuning dataset Alpaca~\cite{taori2023alpaca}, and use Llama 3.1 8B as the draft model and Llama 3.1 70B as the target model.
 For each example, we compute the mean entropy of the candidate token distributions produced by the draft model, as well as the mean JS distance between the draft and target models for both accepted and rejected tokens.
 The results, illustrated in Figure~\ref{fig:mean_entr_jsdist}, show a clear separation.
 The rejected tokens consistently exhibit higher entropy and JS distance than the accepted tokens, suggesting that both measures can serve as effective signals for predicting token acceptance and guiding the design of adaptive thresholds.

-To further understand the correlation between both models, we examine the distribution of JS distances across the sample data.
-As shown in Figure~\ref{fig:distribution_jsdist}, a certain samples of rejected tokens have JS distances near 1, whereas such cases would that produce extreme values that destabilize the threshold with cross-entropy or KL divergence.
+To further understand the correlation between models, we examine the distribution of JS distances across the sample data.
+As shown in Figure~\ref{fig:distribution_jsdist}, a certain samples of rejected tokens exhibits JS distances close to 1, whereas such cases would produce extreme values that destabilize the threshold when using cross-entropy or KL divergence.
 Furthermore, the JS distance distribution for accepted tokens shows two distinct clusters.
 The first cluster (i.e., near zero) occurs when both models assign most of the probability mass to the \emph{same} token, typically in highly predictable contexts.
 The second cluster appears when both models distribute probability more evenly across multiple options but ultimately select the same token, usually in contexts with weaker contextual correlation.
-These results provide insights that JS distance effectively captures model agreement and measures uncertainty, allowing robust thresholding for token verification in AdaSD.
+These results offer insights that JS distance effectively captures model agreement and measures uncertainty, allowing to provide robust thresholding for token verification in AdaSD.